mmish321/typeSpeed/README.md

 ```
 $ cd typeSpeed
 ```
-Also type this in order to install gosu so the game can run!
+Once you are in the folder,type this in order to install gosu so the game can run!
 Withou the Gosu gem, the game will not function
 ```
 $ gem install gosu